Employment benefits and expenses

-If you are an employee, your employer might pay or reimburse your employment expenses.
-If they do not, you may be able to claim certain expenses as a deduction against your employment income and get tax relief as long as you are a taxpayer.
+If your employer does not pay or reimburse your expenses, you may be able to claim certain expenses as a deduction against your employment income and get tax relief as long as you are a taxpayer.

-There are various rules governing the tax treatment of employment expenses.
+There are various rules governing the tax treatment of deductible employment expenses.

 You can find information on What if I incur expenses in connection with my job?, What travel expenses can I claim? and What if I use my own car for business purposes? in the next few pages.